-- You must amend the risk management procedures in this section to reflect the way that your visit leaders manage routine off site visits. - You must review your standard operating procedures to ensure that they include the measures, including public heath advice that you need to take to reduce the risks from Communicable Diseases - It is important that it reflects actual practice on visits run by your school/establishment if it's written down then all will be expected to comply. - Once completed, this is the standard risk assessment for all routine off site visits run by your school/establishment and the template for all other visits. - All non-routine visits must have a written risk assessment for risks identified for that visit including the Risk Assessment for times when school staff are supervising pupils eg Travel and activity supervision
+- You must amend the risk management procedures in this section to reflect the way that your visit leaders manage off site visits. - You should review your standard operating procedures to ensure that they include the measures, including public heath advice that you need to take to reduce the risks from COVID - It is important that it reflects actual practice on visits run by your school/establishment if it's written down then all will be expected to comply. - Once completed, this is the standard risk assessment for all off site visits run by your school/establishment. - The only additional written risk assessment any visit leader would need to undertake is for risks that are above and beyond those set out in the standard school/establishment risk assessment. - For Joint Visits those involving one or more schools then all participating schools must agree and sign the Risk Management Agreement Plan for the visit (please see below Risk Management Form for Joint visits).
+These visits might include residential visits to Glan Llyn, Ski courses, Sporting Events etc.